Alexander-556/PowerShellScripts/README.md

 ## Tools Involved in Project

 This section introduces the key tools used across scripts and setups in this repository.
-For detailed setup instructions, visit the `./Docs` folder or use the following links.
+For detailed setup instructions, visit the `./Docs` folder or use the following links with arrows.

+If you are new to scripting, I recommend you to go through the tutorials sequentially starting from "Install & Configure PowerShell" and follow instruction links til the end of the setup tutorial.

+If you are only unsure about some of the tools, also feel free to jump around with the links to different documentations.

 ### Coding Environment